Hack The Box - Forest

 secretsdump.py

-I ran psexec.py to pass the NT hash of the Administrator user to obtain a shell as nt authority\system:
+I ran psexec.py to pass the hash of the Administrator user to obtain a shell as nt authority\system:

 root